tandrewnichols/cache-walk/README.md

 ## Usage

-`cache-walk` exports two functions for interacting with a require tree, `.get` and `.walk`. `.get` returns a list of module ids (absolute file paths) while `.walk` calls a function for each module encountered.
+`cache-walk` exports three functions for interacting with a require tree: `.get`, `.walk`, and `.delete`. `.get` returns a list of module ids (absolute file paths), `.walk` calls a function for each module encountered, and `.delete` deletes an entire require tree from the cache.

 #### .get